-Here, any route with community {3560,10} is assigned a preference of 1 and any route with community {3560,20} is assigned a preference of 2 regardless of whom they are imported from.
+Here, any route with community 3560:10 is assigned a preference of 1 and any route with community 3560:20 is assigned a preference of 2 regardless of whom they are imported from.
 However, only AS1's routes are imported from AS1, and only AS2's routes are imported from AS2, and only AS3's routes are imported form AS3, and no routes are imported from any other AS.
 We can reach the same conclusion using the above algebra.
 That is, our example is equivalent to:

-'''

-import: {

-from AS1 action pref = 1;

-accept community.contains({3560,10}) AND AS1;

-from AS1 action pref = 2;

-accept community.contains({3560,20}) AND AS1;

-from AS2 action pref = 1;

-accept community.contains({3560,10}) AND AS2;

-from AS2 action pref = 2;

-accept community.contains({3560,20}) AND AS2;

-from AS3 action pref = 1;

-accept community.contains({3560,10}) AND AS3;

-from AS3 action pref = 2;

-accept community.contains({3560,20}) AND AS3;

-}

-'''

-Note that the common peerings between "from AS1" and "from AS-ANY" are those peerings in "from AS1".
-Even though we do not formally define "common peerings", it is straight forward to deduce the definition from the definitions of peerings (please see Section 6.1.1).

-Consider the following example:

-'''

-import: {

-from AS-ANY action med = 0; accept \{0.0.0.0/0^0-18\};

-} refine {

-from AS1 at 7.7.7.1 action pref = 1; accept AS1;

-from AS1

-action pref = 2; accept AS1;

-'''

-where only routes of length 0 to 18 are accepted and med's value is set to 0 to disable med's effect for all peerings; In addition, from AS1 only AS1's routes are imported, and AS1's routes imported at 7.7.7.1 are preferred over other peerings.
-This is equivalent to:
+''' from AS1 action pref = 1; accept community(3560:10) AND AS1; from AS1 action pref = 2; accept community(3560:20) AND AS1; from AS2 action pref = 1; accept community(3560:10) AND AS2; from AS2 action pref = 2; accept community(3560:20) AND AS2; from AS3 action pref = 1; accept community(3560:10) AND AS3; from AS3 action pref = 2; accept community(3560:20) AND AS3; Note that the common peerings between "from AS1" and "from AS-ANY" are those peerings in "from AS1".
+Even though we do not formally define "common peerings", it is straight forward to deduce the definition from the definitions of peerings (please see Section 5.6).
+Consider the following example: import: { from AS-ANY action med = 0; accept \{0.0.0.0/0^0-18\}; } refine { from AS1 at 7.7.7.1 action pref = 1; accept AS1; from AS1 action pref = 2; accept AS1; where only routes of length 0 to 18 are accepted and med's value is set to 0 to disable med's effect for all peerings; In addition, from AS1 only AS1's routes are imported, and AS1's routes imported at 7.7.7.1 are preferred over other peerings.
+This is equivalent to: import: { from AS1 at 7.7.7.1 action med=0; pref=1; accept \{0.0.0.0/0^{\circ}0^{\circ}\} 18} AND AS1; from AS1 action med=0; pref=2; accept {0.0.0.0/0^0- 18} AND AS1; The above syntax and semantics also apply equally to structured export policies with "from" replaced with "to" and "accept" is replaced with "announce".
+7 dictionary Class The dictionary class provides extensibility to RPSL.
+Dictionary objects define routing policy attributes, types, and routing '''

-'''

-import: {

-from AS1 at 7.7.7.1 action med=0; pref=1;

-accept {0.0.0.0/0^0-18} AND AS1;

-from AS1 action med=0; pref=2; accept \{0.0.0.0/0^0-18\} AND AS1;

-'''

-The above syntax and semantics also apply equally to structured export policies with "from" replaced with "to" and "accept" is replaced with "announce".

-7 dictionary Class

-The dictionary class provides extensibility to RPSL.
-Dictionary objects define routing policy attributes, types, and routing protocols.
+protocols.
 Routing policy attributes, henceforth called rpattributes, may correspond to actual protocol attributes, such as the BGP path attributes (e.g. community, dpa, and AS-path), or they may correspond to router features (e.g. BGP route flap damping).
-As new protocols, new protocol attributes, or new router features are introduced, the dictionary object is updated to include appropriate rp-attribute and protocol definitions.
+As new protocols, new protocol attributes, or new router features are import: { introduced, the dictionary object is updated to include appropriate rp-attribute and protocol definitions.

 An rp-attribute is an abstract class; that is a data representation is not available.
 Instead, they are accessed through access methods.
 For example, the rp-attribute for the BGP AS-path attribute is called aspath; and it has an access method called prepend which stuffs extra AS numbers to the AS-path attributes.
 Access methods can take arguments.
 Arguments are strongly typed.
-For example, the method prepend above takes AS numbers as argument.
+For example, the method prepend above takes AS numbers as arguments.